llseely626/llseely626.github.io/README.md

 ## AJAX Requests & API

-I used AJAX requests to the external API called "Dog API" (https://dog.ceo/dog-api/) and was able to insert the data retrieved into the DOM.
+Used AJAX requests to the external API called "Dog API" (https://dog.ceo/dog-api/) and was able to insert the data retrieved into the DOM.

 ### Coding Highlights: